Screech129/DotnetRun-Extension/README.md

 Allows you to assign dotnet run to a keyboard shortcut in VS Code.

 Assign the keyboard shortcut through VS Code by searching for "Dotnet Run" in keyboard shortcuts.
-1.0.0

-Assign the keyboard shortcut through VS Code by searching for "Dotnet Run" in keyboard shortcuts.

 ### 1.0.0